-If you’re a complete beginner without basic skills or someone with intention to get work part time as graphic designer, you can start with any of the niche you feel the skill set is easier to learn.
+If you’re a complete beginner without basic skills or someone with intention to work part time as graphic designer, you can start with any of the niche you feel the skill set is easier to learn, for a beginner.

 From that particular one you can expand to learn the others through the process.

 3. Define your graphics design niche.

 You can start this by defining your perfect client so you can focus your energy on targeting them.

 At this point, based on your knowledge of the different niche, you’ll want to choose a particular kind of client you want to cater for.

 Or put differently, your area of specialization.

 The knowledge of this will also affect your business brand.